 We’re busy celebrating our 100th birthday at Home Beautiful HQ.
 That’s right, our print magazine has officially been in publication for an entire century.
 As part of our festivities, we’re bringing you 100 beautiful room ideas.
 We’ve got inspiration for every room of the home, including outdoor areas, in every popular interior style.
-This is the first of three instalments: 33 beautiful room ideas.
+Welcome to 100 beautiful room ideas.

 Whether you’re looking to renovate your home, make over a room, or you’re simply in the mood for some inspiration, these rooms ideas will help you beautify your space.